ai-pocworkspace/ai-poc/README.md

 cloudflared tunnel --config .cloudflared/config.yml run ai-poc
 ```

-This will allow the local app to be accessible via `ai-poc.jhnnygrn.com`.
+This will allow the local runnings app to be accessible via `http://ai-poc.jhnnygrn.com` so that Slack can send messages to it.